glzr-io/glazewm/README.md

 The available keyboard shortcuts can be customized via the `keybindings` option.
 A keybinding consists of one or more key combinations and one or more commands to run when pressed.

 It's recommended to use the alt key for keybindings.
-The Windows key is unfortunately a pain to remap, since certain keybindings (e.g. `lwin+l`) are reserved by the OS.
+The Windows key is unfortunately a pain to remap, since the OS reserves certain keybindings (e.g. `lwin+l`).

 ```yaml
 keybindings: